 - Not using CBD oil, marijuana, or recreational drugs

-- Willing to donate a minimum of 150 – 200 oz. of frozen milk initially.
-(If donating after an infant loss any amount is welcome.)
+- Willing to donate a minimum of 150 oz. of frozen milk (if donating after an infant loss, any amount is welcome)

-- Only taking medications that are approved and safe for milk donations
+- Only taking medications that are approved and safe for milk donation

-- At low risk, along with their sexual partner, for HIV/AIDS and other communicable diseases (e.g. hepatitis B or C, or syphilis) and take a blood test
+- At low risk, along with their sexual partner(s), for HIV/AIDS and other communicable diseases (e.g. hepatitis B or C, or syphilis)

-- We accept breast milk stored in the freezer for up to 7 months and collected before baby’s first birthday.
+We accept breast milk stored in the freezer for up to 8 months since the pump date.